mjj6411770/nie_toolbox_shared/README.md

 ```
 ![BgSubCat1](https://user-images.githubusercontent.com/100134089/224961351-3191704a-ea74-41f8-b866-184037d515aa.svg)

-## Sampling some peaks based on height threshold
+## Sampling some peaks based on the height threshold
 This step is based on the blank signal to generate the height threshold and perform sampling follow by this code:

 ```matlab
 Sig1 = Sig1.FlipFindPeak(Back1.Test_signal_offset,'Red','Y',"Offset");
 ```
-this method accept four arguments, the first one is the detrended blank signal, the next one is either the NIE signal is oxidative or reductive. in 'Red' or 'Oxi', the the third argument is if to show the plot and show the found peaks on the offset or original tren signal, the output as below:
+This method accepts four arguments, the first is the detrended blank signal, and the next is whether the NIE signal is oxidative or reductive.
+In 'Red' or 'Oxi', the third argument is to show the plot and show the found peaks on the offset or original tren signal, the output as below:
 ![FindPeaksCAT](https://user-images.githubusercontent.com/100134089/224968188-8bab673a-283b-4c9e-990f-4a18a26fb868.svg)

-## Generating the traning sets and Clustering
+## Generating the training sets and Clustering

-Some parameters are extacted to distinguish the types of the spikes and noise spikes, performed by the K-means, the method is as
+Some parameters are extracted to distinguish the types of spikes and noise spikes, performed by the K-means; the method is as

 ```matlab
 Sig1 = Sig1.GeRawTrainSet('Y','Y');
 ```
-the first argument is based on elbow method and the second is by silhouette score, input 'y' or 'n' for the corresponding methods
+the first argument is based on the elbow method, and the second is by silhouette score, input 'y' or 'n' for the corresponding methods
 #### Elbow method:
 ![ElbowCAT](https://user-images.githubusercontent.com/100134089/224988058-98917542-1926-47d3-aefd-f1bb2a75ce32.svg)